qTip2/qTip2/docs/plugins/bgiframe.md

 <a name="elements"></a>
 ## Elements
-In IE6 <b>only</b>, the created BGIframe element is available through the API's elements object:
+**In IE6 only**, the created BGIframe element is available through the API's elements object:

 ```js
 $('.selector').qtip({